adrianros96/Blackjack/README.md

 -> implemented by Subject and Observer to apply Observer pattern.

-6. Look for duplicate code against DRY - SEMI DONE!
+6. Look for duplicate code against DRY - DONE!
 The code for getting a card from the deck, show the card and give it to a player is duplicated in a number of places.
 Make a refactoring to remove this duplication and that supports low coupling/high cohesion (i.e. check how you can evaluate different solutions to the problem and select the one that gives the best result according to low coupling/high cohesion).
 The code that is duplicated is similar to this:

         Card c = deck.GetCard();